akabalan1/vendorhub-next/README.md

 ## Environment

 - `DATABASE_URL` – connection string for Postgres
-- `AUTH_SECRET` – secret used to sign authentication tokens
+- `AUTH_SECRET` – secret used to sign authentication and invite tokens

-- `APP_SECRET` – secret used by the application (e.g., for invite tokens)
 - `RP_NAME` – WebAuthn relying party name
 - `RP_ID` – WebAuthn relying party ID
 - `APP_URL` – base URL of the application (used in invitation links)

-- `ADMIN_EMAILS` – comma‑separated emails with admin access.
-During sign‑in, if the user's email (case‑insensitive) matches one of these, the JWT will include `isAdmin: true`.
+Admin privileges are determined by the `isAdmin` flag in the database; no extra secret is needed.

 ## Deploy (Vercel + Neon, recommended)